 It boosts your sex life and relationship satisfaction

 Cuddling also enhances your sex life.
 One study from the University of Toronto Mississauga published in the Archives of Sexual Behavior found that cuddling boosts both the sexual and relationship satisfaction.

-Fact: cuddling is amazing.
-You know how good it feels, so why deny yourself anymore?
-Which is why if you find yourself or your beloved complaining that you’re just too busy for cuddling, then think again.
 Forget celery juice — cuddling could be the next best thing you can do for your emotional and physical health.

 A version of this story was published September 2019.